 This review assesses the overall investment climate in the Philippines, looking at investment policy, investment promotion and facilitation, competition policy, infrasructure investment and responsible business conduct.
 The Review documents successful reform episodes over the past 25 years in the Philippines, assesses their impact and suggests areas for further reforms.
 It looks at how to raise investment levels by both foreign and domestic enterprises and at how to ensure that such investment contributes to sustainable and inclusive growth.
 The current macroeconomic situation in the Philippines is favourable, remittances are high, the business process outsource industry is booming, and the new Competition Act will help to make the domestic market more competitive.
 The Review argues for one further reform push to ease the many restrictions on foreign investors in the Philippines so as to provide an investment climate where all firms can invest and grow.

 English, PDF, 968kb

-English, PDF, 1,501kb
+English, PDF, 2,713kb

-Investments in clean energy infrastructure need to be scaled up to support the broader development, economic and climate agenda.
+Investment in clean energy infrastructure needs to be scaled up to support the broader development, economic and climate agenda.
 This will require leveraging private investment, however investment in this area remains constrained by barriers, including market and government failures.
 This page describes what tools the OECD provides to governments to create an enabling environment for investment flows to clean energy infrastructure.